divyaa003/Simon-Game/README.md

 ## Demo

-The demo GIF file is available in the "Demo" folder
+🎮 - Watch the game in action!
+A demo GIF is available in the "demo" folder.

-### Enjoy playing the Simon Game!
+### <span style="font-family: cursive;">Enjoy playing the Simon Game 💗 !</span>